cubiclesoft/jquery-fancyfileuploader/README.md

 The class also contains `FancyFileUploaderHelper::GetMaxUploadFileSize()`, which determines the maximum allowed file/chunk upload size that PHP allows.

-When using `FancyFileUploaderHelper::HandleUpload()`, be sure to pass `fileuploader` as a parameter to the server so the class can handle the request instead of ignoring it.
+When using `FancyFileUploaderHelper::HandleUpload()`, be sure to pass `fileuploader` as a parameter to the server so the FancyFileUploaderHelper class will handle the request instead of ignoring it.
 For example:

 ```html
 <script type="text/javascript">